|

 What is COPD?

-COPD - Chronic (meaning long-term) Obstructive Pulmonary Disease - is a general name used to describe certain conditions where people have difficulty breathing because of long-term damage to the lungs.
+COPD - chronic* obstructive pulmonary disease - is a general name used to describe certain conditions where people have difficulty breathing because of long-term damage to the lungs.
 COPD is a name frequently used for a number of different conditions.
-In the past, these may have been called: chronic obstructive airways disease; chronic obstructive lung disease; and in some cases incorrectly called chronic asthma.
+In the past, these may have been called chronic obstructive airways disease, chronic obstructive lung disease, and in some cases incorrectly called chronic asthma.
 Everyone with chronic bronchitis and emphysema has COPD, and many people will have a mixture of both.

 Diagnosing COPD

-If you are breathless when exercising or moving around, have had a cough for a long time (with or without phlegm), if you wheeze, get chestiness and/or bronchitis, then it may be that you have COPD.
+If you are breathless when exercising or moving around, have had a cough for a long time (with or without phlegm), if you wheeze, feel chesty or have bronchitis, then it may be that you have COPD.
 You should go to your doctor and get checked out.
 Your doctor should assess how well you breathe by using a machine called a spirometer (pictured).
 The results of your spirometer test will be part of the diagnosis.

 Your doctor should then tell you the result and record it in your medical records/notes.
 It is important to know whether you have COPD or asthma; although the symptoms of COPD and asthma may be similar, the treatments may be different.
 The tests you have will give a clearer picture of your condition and how best to treat it.